katepz/life-in-the-lido-lane/README.md

 ![Colour palette](static/images/readme/colourblindsafe3.JPG)

+Project colours have been adjusted to reflect the new colour palette.
+Logo files have also been adjusted.

 #### Accessibility Considerations
 Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.